-Our play-based Educational Programs are designed to create a stimulating, flexible environment where children can explore their surroundings whilst they develop physically, emotionally and intellectually.
+Our play-based Educational Plans are designed to create a stimulating, flexible environment where children can explore their surroundings whilst they develop physically, emotionally and intellectually.

 We provide a balance of indoor and outdoor activities that offer variety throughout the day.
 During indoor play, children have many experiences in learning areas with a variety of resources including iPads in the 3-5 room.

 Project-based learning is a way for children to be involved in their own learning.
 We use different types of formats to gather and display children’s voices and their ideas about a topic including what they know and what they would like to learn.
 We then use this information to plan activities and learning spaces to provide the children with a range of learning experiences.
-Our projects are displayed on our walls, our online portal is updated daily and each child has a portfolios containing all your child’s individual records.
+Our projects are displayed on our walls, our online portal is updated regularly and each child has a portfolios containing all your child’s individual records.

-Our fortnightly programs are displayed in each room and use the Early Years Learning Framework as a foundation for children’s learning.
+Educational Plans (each with a goal) are displayed in each room and use the Early Years Learning Framework as a foundation for children’s learning.
 These plans are reguarly reflected on and evaluated to ensure children are progressing towards the planned goals and help to decide what will continue.
-Our programs incorporate children’s interests, intentional teaching, family events and cultural experiences.
+Our plans incorporate children’s interests, intentional teaching, family events and cultural experiences.

 Throughout the year we cover many important learning areas such as dental health, road safety, child protection etc. Special days and theme days are celebrated in the centre and each year we choose a charity organisation to which we raise money and donate goods.

 Parent Participation and Feedback

 Appleseed encourages and supports parent participation and involvement in the centre.

 You are welcome to drop-in to the centre at any time, although we do ask that you phone first.
 You are also more than welcome to participate in special events, excursions, art and craft activities, story reading and so on.